dynamiccreator/aliwa/README.md

 8. Download [tor-jul-2021.zip](https://github.com/dynamiccreator/aliwa-resources/raw/main/tor-jul-2021.zip) from the [aliwa-resources repository](https://github.com/dynamiccreator/aliwa-resources)
 9. Unzip it and copy the folder `tor-for-win` into the folder where your build is located (ALiWa.exe is in there)
 10. Use your preferred software (e.g. Inno Setup) to make an Windows Installer or zip it for shipping.

+### Windows 32 bit

+Use the steps above but instead of step 7 use these steps:

+7a. `install --save-dev electron-packager` (only once)

+7b. `npx electron-packager .
+ALiWa-32 --platform=win32 --arch=ia32 --icon=view_resources/img/aliwa_light.ico`

 ## Build from source (Mac Os)